 2. Hot Water and Rubbing Alcohol Method

 For hardened sap, use hot water (not boiling) to soften it.
 Dampen a microfiber cloth with hot water and scrub the sap spots with rubbing alcohol.
-Be sure to dilute the alcohol to prevent it from damaging your car’s paint.
+While dilution is often recommended for isopropyl alcohol mixtures (70% alcohol/30% water), rubbing alcohol is already diluted so there is no need to dilute further.

 3. Baking Soda Method